wjgroup/k8s-blue-green-demo/README.md

 customresourcedefinition.apiextensions.k8s.io/tracingservices.getambassador.io created
 ```

->Above the yaml is a copy from [official site](https://getambassador.io/yaml/ambassador/ambassador-rbac.yaml), the only change I made is for `clusterrolebinding.rbac.authorization.k8s.io/ambassador` to bind service account from namespace `ambassador` which we just created.
+>Above the `ambassador-deploy-rbac.yaml` is a copy from [official site](https://getambassador.io/yaml/ambassador/ambassador-rbac.yaml), the only change I made is for `clusterrolebinding.rbac.authorization.k8s.io/ambassador` to bind service account from namespace `ambassador` instead of `default`, this is to demo one shared ambassador deployment serving multiple application namespaces.

 ## 3. Create Ambassador load balancer
 ```